hasura/graphql-engine/docs/graphql/core/guides/postgres/import-data.rst

   CREATE TABLE profile (firstName text, lastName text, email varchar);

-Step 2: Connect to the postgres database
+Step 2: Connect to your Postgres database
 ------------------------------------------

 You can connect to the postgres database using the ``psql`` command on the terminal like the following: